richrd/endlessvoid/README.md

 2. [ ] Create multi player server
 3. [ ] Implement game model at server
 4. [ ] And input and rendering on the client side
+5. [ ] If all above is not feasible: rewrite entire game in Go

 ## Bugs
 [ ] Ship explosion (and resetting stars) should happen at the end of next frame.